LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-ze-roberto-lotus-72d/index.md

 banner:
   - imported/kortzers-sunday-jams-ze-roberto-lotus-72d/image869.jpeg
 description: >-
-  This week I&#39;ve chosen Ze Roberto &#8211; 72D.
+  This week I;ve chosen Ze Roberto ; 72D.
 In truth I know very little if anything about Roberto, and the lyrics go straight over my head, yet despite that this track powers through in terms of feeling &amp; vibe.
-A feel good anthem despite not translating directly onto an English speaking ear, it&#39;s easy to [...]Read More...
+A feel good anthem despite not translating directly onto an English speaking ear, it;s easy to [...]Read More...
 published: true
 tags: feature
 featured: false